Coltan Scrivner, Ph.D.

 These are the core questions that motivate much of my research, whether that research involves tracking participants’ eye movements as they inspect a cabinet of morbid items, interviewing people at a torture museum, or measuring visitors' heart rate as they fight their way through a haunted house.

 Over the past several years, I have conducted pioneering research on the psychology of morbid curiosity, true crime, and horror.
-Most of my research looks at how and why people can find enjoyment — and can perhaps learn something — from fictionally dangerous scenarios.
+Most of my research looks at how and why people sometimes find enjoyment — and can perhaps learn something — from fictionally dangerous scenarios.
 My research has been covered by numerous international newspapers, magazines, radio programs, TV shows, and podcasts.
 You can find some of the media coverage of my work here.

 Want to stay up to date with the science behind morbid curiosity and horror?